GiottoVerducci/rulebook2024/content.md

 *By committing diablerie, the diablerist drains the victim of their blood and grows stronger, and may take whatever equipment the victim had.
-Vampiric society condemns this act, however, so the risk may outweigh the reward.*
+Vampiric society condemns the act of diablerie.
+The penalty for committing this act is death, and the method of justice is a blood hunt, in which the diablerist is hunted down and destroyed by others of their kind.
+In practice, however, this brand of justice is not always meted out fairly, depending on the connections that the diablerist has.
+So sometimes, the risk may outweigh the reward.*

 Diablerie is the act of sending another vampire to final death by drinking their blood.
 Only ready vampires can commit diablerie.
 The vampire committing diablerie is referred to as the diablerist.
 Diablerie is resolved as follows:

 **1.** All blood on the victim is moved to the diablerist.
 Blood in excess of their capacity drains off as normal.